burtonjb/computer-graphics/README.md

 * clang-format (only for formatting) and clang-lint (for linting)
 * swig 4.0.2 - for generating the lua bindings for running the lua scripts

-In theory you can get this to run without these dependencies, but some stuff will need to be cleaned up/removed.
+In theory its possible for this to run without these dependencies, but some stuff will need to be cleaned up/removed.

 ## IDE